josephcslater/array_to_latex/README.rst

 Play with it on `mybinder.org`_!

+Revent update follow, with a more complete list towards the end of this document.
+If you don't see the current version in this list it's likely because I (again) forgot to update it when pushing out a new version.
+Please see the `readme`_ on GitHub.

 | *0.80*: Return to previous interface while still enabling returned
 |         LaTeX string.
 | *0.81*: Bug fixes in requirements and to_clp